 There’s no one way to parent, and no one is perfect at it.
 So when you try to tell me something I’m doing as a mom is “wrong” in your eyes, all it does is make me mad.
 No mother is perfect.
 No parent is perfect.
 And that includes you!
 So if you’re genuinely concerned, let me know – once.
 But stop “calling me out” every chance you get.
 Understand that my way of doing things is different than yours.

 7. I trust you more than your husband.

 My ex and I have gone through a lot, but my relationship with you is new.
-Your loving way of caring for my child has given me reason to trust you, and I respect you for that.
+Your loving way of caring for my child has given me a reason to trust you, and I respect you for that.
 My trust in you is actually greater than the trust I’m just now rebuilding with your husband.
 And I honestly think you make him a better person.
-You actually makes this co-parenting thing easier!
+You actually make this co-parenting thing easier!

 8. Don’t believe everything you hear about me.

 As with any gossip you hear, there are 3 sides to every story – his, mine, and the truth.
-Try not to believe every horrible thing you hear about me, if you aren’t hearing it straight from my mouth.
+Try not to believe every horrible thing you hear about me if you aren’t hearing it straight from my mouth.
 I know you’ll always back him up because he’s your husband, but I hope you can keep an open mind when it comes to my character.

 9. Don’t talk bad about me around my child.

 I understand you might not like me, or you might have a bad impression of me.
 You might even vent to your mom or your friends about whatever “terrible” thing you think I did.
 But don’t speak poorly about me around my kid.
 All you’re doing is hurting her, as well as any potential relationship between you and me.

 We might not always understand each other, but I want to understand.
 Truly, I do.
 I honestly think most of our arguments are started over miscommunication and misunderstandings.
 Maybe we could work on that?
 As a team?